karankaw/github-actions-demo/README.md

 # github-actions-demo
-Learn How to do Github Actions
+Learn How to do Github Actions.